willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 ---------------------------------------------------------

-Good header file structure and conventions can make a huge positive impact on readability, and productivity of software developers.
-In earlier sections, we described basic header file organizational guidelines.
+Good header file structure and conventions can make a huge positive impact on software understanding and productivity of software developers.
+Earlier, we described basic header file organizational guidelines.
 In this section, we provide additional header file guidelines.

-3.4.1 Each source file **must** have an associated header file with a matching name, such as "Foo.hpp" for the source file Foo.cpp".
+3.4.1 Each source file **must** have an associated header file with a matching name, such as "Foo.hxx" for the source file Foo.cxx".

-      **Exceptions:** Unit test files and the file containing main do not require headers.
+      **Exceptions:** Unit test files may not require headers.

 3.4.2 Header files **may** contain multiple type definitions (e.g., structs, classes, enums, etc.).
 However, type definitions and function declarations in a header file **must** be related closely and/or support the primary type for which the file is named.